stkb/Rewrap/specs/Detail/Indentation.md

 ## Markdown ##

 Rewrap has two settings for indentation:
-- tidyUpIndents: false (default): The indentation for each paragraph is preserved.
+- reformat: false (default): The indentation for each paragraph is preserved.
-- tidyUpIndents: true: Each paragraph's indent is "fixed" or cleaned up
+- reformat: true: Each paragraph's indent is "fixed" or reformatted.

-> language: "markdown", tidyUpIndents: false
+> language: "markdown", reformat: false

 Paragraph indents are all left as-is.
 (Paragraphs can be indented up to 3 spaces.
 More than that is a code block)